Dynamic Object Masks as Goal Representations for Visual Goal-Conditioned Reinforcement Learning: Experimental Setup

-We aim to answer the following research questions:\\ 1.
-Does the mask-based system enable (a) faster training, and (b) better generalization to unseen objects?\\ 2.
-Is mask-based reward a viable alternative to distance-based dense reward?\\ 3.
-Is it possible to use mask-based GCRL and reward systems for performing complex tasks, such as picking up?
+We aim to answer the following research questions through our experiments: \begin{enumerate} \item \textit{Does the mask-based system enable (a) faster training, and (b) better generalization to unseen objects?} \item \textit{Is mask-based reward a viable alternative to distance-based dense reward?} \item \textit{Is it possible to use mask-based GCRL and reward systems for performing complex tasks, such as picking up?} \end{enumerate}